 Partnership and Collective Action

 Fellows and scholars of BEI all reflect its values and goals in their individual work.
-We meet annually to discuss our work in light of our mission and with the leadership of the scholars deepen our view of critical cultural developments and set goals for the coming year.
+We meet annually to discuss our work in light of our mission, and with the leadership of the scholars deepen our view of critical cultural developments and set goals for the coming year.
 We maintain a network to support and promote each other’s work.
 Fellows guest edit an issue of About Place Journal, our online literary journal, choosing a theme promoting the Institute’s goals in art.

 Thousands of readers see artists’ pages in each issue and hundreds of artists have contributed to the journal.
 Panels and readings at conferences, universities, and public gatherings are done in the name of BEI.
 These activities then draw other artists to participate in or support the work of BEI.
-We partner with other artists and organization of like vision to join our voices in our mission.
+We partner with other artists and organizations of like vision to join our voices in our mission.

 The Black Earth Institute is dedicated to promoting diversity and inclusiveness in its selection of scholars and fellows, in its selection of work for publication in About Place, in its board membership, and in all of its present and future activities.

 The editors, creators, and publisher of About Place Journal, The Black Earth Institute, are all located in different parts of what is called North America, on lands that were, through various means of violence and treachery, taken from the Original Peoples who have lived on these lands for millennia.
 We acknowledge that our activities, essential to the creation of this online publication, are also implicated in the ongoing taking of resources from Indigenous Peoples, whether through building dams on their rivers or extracting fossil fuels from Native lands for electricity, or mining the minerals that make up our laptops and other digital devices.
 We also acknowledge that no geography of justice will be possible without real and substantial reparations to Indigenous Peoples, recognition of their original lands and Treaty rights, and the ecological restoration of Indigenous geographies.